The compression body graph has infinite diameter: Stability

-For each train track $\tau^i_j$, there is a unique simple closed curve that is switch-dual to the train track, and bounds a disc in the compression body $V_i$.
-Therefore, if there are at least $N = N_3 + 1$ compression bodies, at least two must have a disc in common. \end{proof}
+For each train track $\tau^i_j$, there is a unique simple closed curve that is switch-dual to $\tau^i_j$, and bounds a disc in the compression body $V_i$.
+Therefore, if there are at least $N = N_3 + 1$ compression bodies, at least two of them must have a disc in common. \end{proof}

 We now complete the proof of Theorem \ref{Thm:Stability}.